 Cryptographic coins work with what you called blockchain technology.
 The blockchain is like a long receipt that grows with each shift.
 It is a publicly available record of all transactions that have ever taken place with a particular cryptocurrency.

-In the near future, cryptocurrency may be used in online purchases from every store even in WooCommerce through its integration in WooCommerce private store.
+In the near future, cryptocurrency may be used in online purchases from every store even in WooCommerce through its integration into WooCommerce private store.
 Many advances may be expected from this growing technology

 Things to Consider Before Investing